ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 OpenRoad example), the generally suggested way to work with an arbitrary process technology or tools plugins would be to use three configuration files, matching the three Hammer concerns - tools, tech, and design.
 The ``vlsi`` directory includes three such example configuration files matching the three concerns: ``example-tools.yml``, ``example-tech.yml``, and ``example-design.yml``.

 The ``example-tools.yml`` file configures which EDA tools hammer will use.
 This example file uses Cadence Innovus, Genus and Voltus, Synopsys VCS, and Mentor Calibre (which are likely the tools you will use if you're working in the Berkeley Wireless Research Center).
 Note that tool versions are highly sensitive to the process-technology in-use.
-Hence, tool versions that work with one process technology may not work with another (for example, ASAP7 will not work with an Innovus version newer than 18.1, while other proprietary process technologies will likely require newer versions such as 19.1).
+Hence, tool versions that work with one process technology may not work with another.

 The ``example-design.yml`` file contains basic build system information (how many cores/threads to use, etc.), as well as configurations that are specific to the design we are working on such as clock signal name and frequency, power modes, floorplan, and additional constraints that we will add later on.

-Finally, the ``example-tech`` file is a template file for a process technology plugin configuration.
+Finally, the ``example-tech.yml`` file is a template file for a process technology plugin configuration.
 We will copy this file, and replace its fields with the appropriate process technology details for the tech plugin that we have access to.
 For example, for the ``asap7`` tech plugin we will replace the <tech_name> field with "asap7", the Node size "N" with "7", and the path to the process technology files installation directory.

 We recommend copying these example configuration files and customizing them with a different name, so you can have different configuration files for different process technologies and designs (e.g. create tech-tsmintel3.yml from example-tech.yml)